-With the production furnace refurbishment completed, Cymat has expectations for a significant increase in revenues for the remaining quarters of fiscal 2019.
-AlusionTM - Cymat's architectural SAF- sales are expected to continue to represent the largest source of revenue for the upcoming year.
-Building upon high profile installations such as the Milan Fondazione Prada Museum, AlusionTM continues to gain acceptance as an option for exterior building cladding.
+AlusionTM - Cymat's architectural SAF- sales are expected to continue to represent the largest source of revenue for the balance of the year.
+Management anticipates that architectural revenue will continue to benefit from the recent addition of sales agents in Korea and China.
+AlusionTM continues to gain acceptance as an option for exterior building cladding as demonstrated by orders for four separate façade projects that were shipped in the most recently ended quarter.
 Such façade projects are typically larger in scope, thus entailing higher order values.
-For the upcoming year, Cymat has expectations for the order of AlusionTM panels to be installed in exterior façade applications located in North and South America and Europe.
+For the balance of the year, Cymat has expectations for the order of AlusionTM panels to be installed in exterior façade applications located in South America and Asia.

-Cymat has enhanced expectations of SmartMetalTM revenue on several fronts for fiscal 2019.
-SmartMetalTM revenue from vehicle blast mitigation assemblies for various international military OEM's is expected to grow for fiscal 2019.
-Cymat also continues to explore other non-vehicular energy absorption applications for SmartMetalTM including the use of SmartMetalTM in the French nuclear energy industry for safeguards involving the transport of radioactive material.
-In fiscal 2018, Cymat shipped 30,000 SmartMetalTM cylinders that act as a key component in non-lethal crowd dispersal projectiles.
-The Company expects to have related follow-on sales in fiscal 2019, with the cylinders potentially becoming a long-term source of SmartMetalTM revenue.
+Cymat continues to support SmartMetalTM development projects involving vehicle blast mitigation assemblies for several international military OEM's.Cymat also continues to explore other non-vehicular energy absorption applications for SmartMetalTM including the use of SmartMetalTM in the French nuclear energy industry for safeguards involving the transport of radioactive material.
+The most recently completed quarter included a follow-on sale of SmartMetalTM cylinders that act as a key component in non-lethal crowd dispersal projectiles.
+The Company has expectations that these cylinders will become a long-term source of SmartMetalTM revenue.